 Atlanticus Launches Aspire® Banking Platform, New Debit Product with Path to Credit for the Financially Underserved - Amended Link

-First-of-its-kind banking program to provide consumer credit card offer upon completion of defined list of banking activities in as little as 90 days

-/EIN News/ -- ATLANTA, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- Atlanticus Holdings Corporation (NASDAQ: ATLC) (“Atlanticus,” “the Company”, “we,” “our” or “us”), a financial technology company enabling bank, retail and healthcare partners to offer more inclusive financial services to millions of everyday Americans, today announced the launch of the Aspire® Banking platform: a first-of-its-kind banking program that puts the financially underserved on a clear path to being granted credit.
+ATLANTA, Nov.
+03, 2022 (GLOBE NEWSWIRE) -- Atlanticus Holdings Corporation ATLC ("Atlanticus," "the Company", "we," "our" or "us"), a financial technology company enabling bank, retail and healthcare partners to offer more inclusive financial services to millions of everyday Americans, today announced the launch of the Aspire® Banking platform: a first-of-its-kind banking program that puts the financially underserved on a clear path to being granted credit.

 Geared towards the nearly 44 million Americans whom the FDIC estimates are unbanked or underbanked and overdrafting, Aspire® Banking provides customers with a bank account, debit card, and a prescribed list of activities intended to help consumers build positive financial habits.
 Upon completion of these activities, which can be done in as little as 90 days, customers are presented with an Aspire® Credit Card offer.
 Designed to establish good banking behaviors, these activities include meeting minimum criteria for making deposits, maintaining a balance, and making purchases, each for three consecutive months.
 Aspire® Banking's path to credit provides an alternative to secured card products that carry deposit requirements most unbanked and underbanked consumers cannot afford.